CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

 Provides summaries of trends for the 25 core lakes, including narrative grouping of trends, scores, number of “observations” and “coefficients”.
-It is not clear if “observations” refer to individual readings or years, but numbers are under 50, and match “Yeas of record” in the WQ4 tab.
+It is not clear if “observations” refer to individual readings or years, but numbers are under 50, and match “Years of record” in the WQ4 tab.
 Slopes are presented as “coefficients”.
 Units not expressed.

 ### “WQ 3 Trend criteria”